martinfleis/phd-thesis/source/11_Measuring of urban form.md

 \normalsize

 ## Interpretation
 The summative statistics of the complete Table of Urban Form Characters offers in-depth information into the current state of how terminology is defined and used in the field.

+### Distribution of characters
 The distribution of urban form characters across the scales of extent shows a slight decline as we proceed from Small to Large scales, but the distribution is relatively balanced (figure \ref{fig:totals}b).
 In terms of the scale of grain, it is naturally skewed